Frequently Asked Questions

 Q. How can I participate in the Debris Removal or Assessment & Monitoring Services for the current/recent wildfires?

-A. Interested parties may subscribe to CalReycle’s Emergency Debris Recovery Contracts Listserv using the link below.
+A. Interested parties may subscribe to CalReycle’s Emergency Debris Recovery Contracts Listserv.
 Subscribers will receive notification when emergencies require post-incident contractor assistance and when new bidding opportunities become available.

 Common needs include: